0x4c756e61/itoa/readme.md

 Results will be printed in the terminal (unless you use the `--quiet` flag) To see the results in discord, just upload the file ending in `.ansi`
 <br>
-It has some issues tho:
+It has some issues though:
- - Discord only provides 8 colors (so expect some weird results)
+ - Discord only provides 8 colors (so expect weird results)
  - Can only be sent as files (Due to the 2k characters limit)
- - May freeze your discord client
+ - May freeze your discord client (rendering som much characters, including the escape sequences, is hard and so may freeze your client)

 ### Compiling